I must have put it at the bottom of the stack because I just find it.

 Highly trained broadcast special.

-Worrying here about class conflict.
+Anyway, here's Zbig Zhazynski worrying here about class conflict.

 What are they doing to help out?

-They're literally under assault, and not just the billions and millions guys.
+They're literally under assault, and not just the billions and millions, guys.

-There's going to be growing conflict between the classes, and if people are unemployed and really hurting, there could be even riots.
+And if people are unemployed and really hurting health, there could be even riots.

-So Jimmy Carter's former national security advisor predicts riots on MSNBC today if there's not a voluntary national solidarity fund.
+So Jimmy Carter's former National Security Advisor predicts riots on MSNBC today if there's not a voluntary national solidarity fund.

-At some point there'll be such political pressure, Congress will start getting in the act.
+At some point, there'll be such political pressure, Congress will start getting in the act.

-Z Big What has Congress been doing if not been in the act.
+Z-Big, what has Congress been doing if not been in the act?

-What pray tell is the stimulus bill if not being in the act?
+What, pray tell, is the stimulus bill if not being in the act?

-But then predicting riots.
+But predicting riots.

-Now there's some foreign soothsayer type Nostradamus guys that are out there predicting food riots in four years in this country.
+Now, there's some foreign soothsayer-type Nostradamus guys that are out there predicting food riots in four years in this country.

-You know, I'd like to see what has he led the way in setting up his own solidarity from is he going down the neighborhood where he lives and asking people he need me money and giving it to him.
+Is he going down the neighborhood where he lives and asking people he need me money and giving it to him?

 Dave in Toledo, Ohio.